underscore95/Spark/docs/Entity Component System.md

 # ECS

 Spark uses an ECS (Entity Component System) to handle "game objects".
-Almost everything in your game is an entity, and entities can have components which store information.
-(Such as ModelComponent storing a reference to the model)
+Almost everything in your game is an entity, entities can have components which store information.
+(Such as ModelComponent storing a reference to the model), and systems will run code (e.g handling collisions, rendering sprites)
 This file contains documentation on Entities, Components, and Systems due to how intertwined they are.

 ## Entities & Components